Krzo99/CocktailMixer/README.md

 # CocktailMixer

 An android app source code, that shows you a list of cocktails, and everything you need to know to mix them.
-You can also input ingredients available, and it will tell you what you could make.
+You can also input ingredients available, and it will tell you what cocktail you could make with them.

 # In the future